Site menu Short story: The farm of souls

 Confess yourself: have you never had the curiosity to try a forbidden sensation?

-For example, you open the newspaper, down there in your physical world, of whom you complain so much, and read the news: women raped by six.
+For example, you open the newspaper, down there in your physical world, which you all mindlessly complain so much about, and read the news: women raped by six.
 Man tortured three days by drug dealers.
 Distracted driver ran over by a train.
 In a dirty corner of this mind of yours, you desired to know all these sensations.
-Being raped, gang rape, torture, to be tortured, be cut in half by a train, be the train's engineer that saw the distracted guy and didn't horn on purpose.
+Being raped, to gang rape, to torture, be tortured, be cut in half by a train.
+Be the train's engineer that saw the distracted guy on tracks and didn't horn on purpose.

 The biggest hurdle between you and the extreme sensations is not your moral compass; is the fear of punishment.
 If it weren't for this, lots of people would experiment them at least once.
 Just read some book from Marquis de Sade (great chap, by the way) and see what noblemen did to their servants just because noblemen were exempt from common justice.